Joey Elliott

-Joseph Preston Elliott (born August 2, 1986) is a former American football quarterback.
-He was signed by the Philadelphia Eagles as an undrafted free agent in 2010.
-He played for the Winnipeg Blue Bombers, BC Lions and Ottawa Redblacks of the Canadian Football League.
-He played college football at Purdue.
+Joseph Preston Elliott (born August 2, 1986) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
+He is the assistant director of pro scouting for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Purdue Boilermakers.
+Elliott was signed by the Philadelphia Eagles of the NFL as an undrafted free agent in 2010.
+He played in the CFL for the Winnipeg Blue Bombers, BC Lions, and Ottawa Redblacks.

-He currently runs the Elliot Quarterback Academy, and is currently employed as a member of the Indianapolis Colts scouting staff.

 Early years

 Elliott committed to Purdue University on July 2, 2004.
 Elliott also received FBS scholarship offers from Indiana and Washington State.

 College career

-Elliott played college football at Purdue.
+Elliott played college football for the Purdue Boilermakers.
 He was named co-captain for the 2009 season.
 He was a 3-time Academic All-Big Ten and was a member of the 2007 Motor City Bowl-winning team over Central Michigan.

 Statistics

 Elliott's statistics are as follows:

 Professional career

 Philadelphia Eagles

 Elliott was signed by the Philadelphia Eagles as an undrafted free agent on April 26, 2010.
 He was waived on June 10.